LeonardDick/rtd-tutorial/docs/source/index.rst

 Additionally the program has a molecule identifier implemented, which makes it possible to perform all analysis for the individual kind of molecules present in the system.

-Check out the :doc:`first_steps/Installation` for more information on how to install CONAn.
+Check out :doc:`first_steps/Installation` for more information on how to install CONAn.

 .. toctree::
    :caption: First Steps